MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ```

 ### -RoleDefinitions
-Specifies the role capabilities that should be applied to user roles (security groups) when connected to a session using this session configuration.
+Specifies the role capabilities that should be applied to user roles.
+or security groups, when connected to a session using this session configuration.

-Enter a hash table in which the keys are the name of the security group and the values are hash tables containing a list of role capabilities that should be made available to the security group.
+Enter a hash table in which the keys are the name of the security group and the values are hash tables that contain a list of role capabilities that should be made available to the security group.

 For example: @{'Contoso\Level 2 Helpdesk Users' = @{ RoleCapabilities = 'Maintenance', 'ADHelpDesk' }}